 Issue #6 – Slow Internet Browser

 A lackluster internet browser performance can be the result of multiple reasons.
-Some people install too many extensions; others forget to regularly clear the browser cache and have too many tabs open simultaneously.
+For example, Some people install too many extensions; others forget to regularly clear the browser cache and have too many tabs open simultaneously.

 More to it, to ensure a secure connection, you could start using VPN services.